okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/my-storage.md

 You can specify an ***Encryption Key*** to secure your maps.
 This key encrypts all the maps stored in My Storage, ensuring they are saved on the server in an encrypted format.
 Only authorized users with the correct encryption key can access and decrypt these maps.

 If you enable encryption, it is essential to safeguard your encryption key.
-The key is not stored or accessible by Okviz, and if it is lost, there is no way to restore or decrypt the encrypted maps.
+The key is not stored or accessible by OKVIZ, and if it is lost, there is no way to restore or decrypt the encrypted maps.

 **Important Notes on Encryption**: